Buy Term Insurance Plan & Policy Online in India in 2025

 up-arrow

-Term Plans generally come with a Free-Look period of 15 days, 30 days in case the policy is purchased online during which you can check the complete details, accept certain terms or cancel the policy altogether.
+Term Plans generally come with a Free-Look Period of 30 days during which you can check the complete details, accept certain terms or cancel the policy altogether.

 On maturity, can a fresh policy be availed at the rate of the old premium?